Bobcaygeon Swing Bridge - Questions and answers

 Q: How can wheelchairs and scooters cross the canal while the bridge and its pedestrian sidewalk are out of service?

-A: Parks Canada instructed the contractor to develop an enhanced crossing option while the swing bridge remains out-of-service.
-The upper lock gate walkway at the lockstation has been widened to a width of 4ft, with ramps, which accommodate many personal transportation devices.
-This modification will be removed when the bridge is re-opened to vehicular traffic.
+A: Earlier last summer, after the Contractor removed the temporary pedestrian bridge, Parks Canada instructed the Contractor to develop an enhanced crossing option while the swing bridge remains out-of-service.
+As a result, the upper lock gate walkway at the lockstation was widened to a width of 4ft, with ramps, which accommodate many personal transportation devices.
+Snow and ice will be cleared on this path over the winter months.
+This modification will be removed when the bridge is re-opened to vehicular traffic..

 Q: Why have there been construction delays?

 A: Parks Canada’s construction projects are considered part of the Agency’s critical services to the public, and the rehabilitation of the Bobcaygeon Swing Bridge has continued throughout the COVID-19 pandemic.
-However, in addition to a delay in both the design work and the delivery of hydraulic components due in part to COVID-19 restrictions, some structural parts on the bridge were in worse condition than expected.
-These factors have resulted in delays to the overall schedule.
+However, in spring 2021, we communicated that due to delays associated with the hydraulic system design and fabrication due in part to COVID-19 restrictions, together with some unforeseen additional structural repairs, that the bridge would not be re-opening in spring 2021 as originally planned.

-Additionally, Parks Canada was recently advised that the Contractor is unable to submit quality control documentation for the fabrication of some key mechanical components.
+Additionally, as previously communicated in summer 2021, Parks Canada was advised that the Contractor was unable to submit quality control documentation for the fabrication of some key mechanical components.
 Mechanical components consist of things like the fasteners, wheels, locking pins, and center pivot bearings, which are essential components that allow the bridge to be moved.
-The quality control documents in question are key to the delivery of the project as they demonstrate that the mechanical components were fabricated in accordance with both the contract and industry standards.
-The missing or non-compliant documentation is unusual, and raises concerns for the overall quality of the individual components as they relate to the safety and reliability of the rehabilitated bridge.
-As such, Parks Canada will not allow the installation of these components, and has instructed that they are re-fabricated.
+As such, Parks Canada did not allow the installation of these components, and instructed that they are to be re-fabricated.

 Q: What does missing quality control documentation mean for the re-opening of the bridge?